Sacramental Preparation: Reconciliation & Eucharist

 • The child will be supported to attend all sessions

-For St Nicholas School 2nd graders, sacramental preparation will be taught in the classroom in tandem with their age appropriate religious formation.
-Students who are not baptized will learn about the sacraments but are not being prepared to receive them.
-For families inquiring about becoming Catholic, contact the Formation Office at nina@stnicholascc.org.
+For St Nicholas School 2nd graders, sacramental preparation will be taught in the classroom in tandem with their age-appropriate religious formation.
+Those not baptized will learn about the sacraments but are not being prepared to receive them.
+For families inquiring about becoming Catholic, contact the Sacramental Preparation Office at nina@stnicholascc.org.

 Oct 4, 11, 18, 25